sdennett55/dev_blog/posts/create-a-blazing-fast-blog-from-your-own-static-build-system.md

 ``` -->

 And there we have it.
 The basic structure to our static blog build system.
 You can check out the code for `build.js` and the other files on [my github](https://github.com/sdennett55/dev_blog) to see the final structure.
 Keep in mind it needs some refactoring.
 Also, note that the `/docs` directory in that repo is acting as our `/public` folder.

+In case you're wondering, I'm serving the site from **Netlify** which gets any web app or site up and running in no time.
+However, note that Netlify **does not cache static assets by default** so make sure to add a [_headers file](https://github.com/sdennett55/dev_blog/blob/main/docs/_headers) with some `Cache-Control` headers to your `/public` directory

 Thanks for reading!